 1. Check for proper wheel rotation by momentarily energizing the fan.
+Access to view the wheel can be gained through the blower housing access panel.

-Rotation is always determined by viewing the wheel from the drive side and should correspond to the rotation decal affixed to the unit.
-One of the most frequently encountered problems with centrifugal fans is motors which are wired to run in the wrong direction.
+One of the most frequently encountered problems are motors that are wired to rotate the wheel in the wrong direction.
 This is especially true with 3-phase installations where the motor will run in either direction, depending on how it has been wired.
 To reverse rotation of a 3-phase motor, interchange any two of the three electrical leads.
-Single phase

-- motors can be reversed by changing internal connections as described on the motor label or wiring diagram. - 2.
-If the fan has inlet vanes, they should be partially closed to reduce power requirements.
-This is especially important if the fan is designed for a high temperature application and is being started at room temperature. - 3.
-Fans with multi-speed motors should be checked on low speed during initial start-up. - 4.
+Single phase motors can be reversed by changing internal connections as described on the motor label or wiring diagram.

+- 2. Fans with multi-speed motors should be checked on low speed during initial start-up. - 3.
 Check for unusual noise, vibration or overheating of bearings.
-Refer to the "Troubleshooting" section of this manual if a problem develops. - 5.
+Refer to the "Troubleshooting" section of this manual if a problem develops. - 4.
 Grease may be forced out of the bearing seals during initial start-up.
-This is a normal self-purging feature of this type of bearing.
+This is a normal self-purging feature for the type of bearing used on this product.